dangeredwolf/myspace93-toolbox/README.md

 I used my tools to gain friend dominance, and monitor my rise as one of the most friended people on Windows 93 MySpace... all while it was happening.
 I was able myself go from Top 20 or so to finally resting at Top 6 most friended person on the entire platform.

+These tools are Node.JS, and depend on Axios, a library for sending HTTP requests.
+You can install it by just running `npm install` in the directory.

 ## The friend data

 I've already done the work of creating a final tally of every Windows 93 MySpace user, sorted by # of friends, which is available at [myspace_most_friended.csv](https://github.com/dangeredwolf/myspace93-toolbox/blob/master/myspace_most_friended.csv).
 You can just find your display name or ID and check which line it's on.
 To count the number of lines, you should open it in a text editor or spreadsheet software (Microsoft Excel, Google Sheets) on your computer.